 Because of these limitations, the evaluation of an adult has to lean heavily on direct observation.
-This will be in the context of a discussion between the clinician and the patient about current challenges in the areas of social interaction and communication, sensory issues and restricted interests or repetitive ctioning adults on the difficult.
-But diagnosis nen for those who have oms because they may lay lives and interactions.
+This will be in the context of a discussion between the clinician and the patient about current challenges in the areas of social interaction and communication, sensory issues and restricted interests or repetitive ctioning adults on the very resourceful in impensate for their akes a diagnosis based difficult.
+But diagnosis ten for those who have ioms because they may lay lives and interactions. int to explore the lifelong pmental issues.
+In partiailed information about s this clearly reveals an with a diagnosis of ASD.